zats/Voltron/README.md

 You should keep in mind that in performance critical areas might suffer when you're trying to display too many cells simultaneously.

 Be wise about the moment of filling the collection view with data.
-E.g. it's probably better to differ displaying 200 small cells while playing an opening transition.
+E.g. it's probably better to defer displaying 200 small cells while playing an opening transition.

-For smooth scrolling try to differ the population of the controller with data.
+For smooth scrolling try to defer the population of the controller with data.

 In that sense, test project is intended just as a showcase of how to use the API, but it's obviously not a typical use case from performance point of view.